jeison10/Egg-Counter-1.0/README.md

 ## Requirements and dependencies <h2>

 Librarys
-cv2
+* cv2
-sys
+* sys
-Pyqt5
+* Pyqt5
-numpy
+* numpy
-pyModbusTCP.server
+* pyModbusTCP.server
-streamVideoFlask (Flask)
+* streamVideoFlask (Flask)
-time
+* time
-openpyxl
+* openpyxl

+##  Instalation guides <h2>

+You must put all the files in the same folder.
+You can compile the code using VS Studio or other.
+The excel file is necessary to start and save the variables of the system.
+It is also necessary to keep the egg counter during the day.
+The template folder must be in the same directory of the main code.